Jimmy Zacharias

-Jimmy Zacharias (born May 6, 1991) is an American professional stock car racing driver who competed in the NASCAR Whelen Modified Tour from 2011 to 2023.
+Jimmy Zacharias (born May 6, 1991) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 71 for Zacharias Motorsports.
 He is the cousin of fellow racing driver Garrett Zacharias, who has competed in the ARCA Menards Series West.

 Zacharias has also competed in series such as the NASCAR K&N Pro Series East, the NASCAR Whelen Southern Modified Tour, the Modified Racing Series, the Race of Champions Asphalt Modified Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)